Dealing with space constraints in ITER's Data Centre

 As a consequence, ITER needs the equivalent of a very powerful computer equipped with a very large and fast hard disk.

-Early last week the barebones of this computer were delivered to the Headquarters building, consisting of 25 tons (nine truckloads!) of racks, cooling units, power distribution modules and batteries that will host the hundreds of disks and processing units of the ITER Data Centre.
+Early last week the barebones of this computer were delivered to the Headquarters building, consisting of 25 tonnes (nine truckloads!) of racks, cooling units, power distribution modules and batteries that will host the hundreds of disks and processing units of the ITER Data Centre.

-Early last week, Cédric Chaumette from IT and Section Leader for ITER's Steady State Electrical Network Joël Hourtoule took delivery of 25 tons of equipment destined to the new ITER Data Centre.
+Early last week, Cédric Chaumette from IT and Section Leader for ITER's Steady State Electrical Network Joël Hourtoule took delivery of 25 tonnes of equipment destined to the new ITER Data Centre.
 The previous installation, in what is now building B81 (the ''old'' ITER Headquarters building), will serve as a secondary Data Centre hosting critical backup services.

 Because of space and budget constraints a lot of technical creativity had to go into the design of this new Data Centre.
 "An early plan was to have an 800-square-metre room, later reduced to 300, and to equip it with EUR 3.5 million worth of hardware," explains IT System Administration Expert Cédric Chaumette who managed the project.